sooubh/legalDoc/README.md

 ### UI Flow

-1. User enters/pastes document and selects language + simplification level in `DocumentInput`.
+1. User enters/pastes, uploads a PDF, or selects a sample in `DocumentInput`; choose language + simplification level.
 2. App calls `analyzeDocumentWithGemini` with the document text and settings.
 3. `AnalysisResults` renders five tabs:
    - Plain Summary